xlynkz/xlynkz.github.io/README.md

-##Product design

-- change tree to have wtc and konsole apart from fastur
-- use prose as paper  for fastur add optimizedr options
-- reduce this to essential developer communication
+##For Product Developer
+###Konsole
+- say "show elements": title(default),description(default) payments,cart. move to left. (login to save progress)
-- function(text) w leaderboard , github contribution to payment.
+- function(text) algolia and Github(index), github contribution to payment.

-- SSL On Fastur.ca @ WeTake.care @konsole.ca
-- algolia on build w confidence
-- programmatically add developer fucntions to algolia
-- Hire dev to automate dev finding
+###Fastur
 - Consolidate scripts <script>everything</script> +(fastur.ca/smile.js)
-- say "show elements": title(default),description(default) payments,cart. move to left. (login to save progress)
-- our team: Upwork (can do custom data for enterprise; my focus is scale )
-- our technology: stackshare->import(API)->algolia (and the machine reading app thing(later))
-- register to save progress + (select account type)
-- Regards all information w particular interest for patents, investments and content from thought leaders.
+- Implement prose as default dashboard for Fastur logins.
+- optimize options on product settings

+###WeTakeCare
+- function(text) algolia and Github(index), github contribution to payment.

+## For CEO
+- Idea, Iterate, Invoice. (feedback and pre-orders)
+- SSL On All
+- Each site, its own language.
+- Fill (team) with (upwork)
+- Fill (technology) with (stackshare)
+- Extract ideas, products and technology from thought leaders and store data w algolia API
+- Pull in Patent, discovery data

+## For Researcher
-- external environment to internal mind(all of internet to our local store), Vector space: QS = (Sensor1 + … Sx)
+- external environment to internal mind (all of internet to our local store), Vector space: QS = (Sensor1 + … Sx)
 - qualia to certainty, increasing certainty to *0 between Q1 and Q2
 - certainty to knowledge through development of language: language = Q(property) + Q(word(senses))
 - Building identity from the management of language: Identity = (qualia) + (actions(space(time)))